jiyilanzhou/Open-Grants-Program/applications/ares_protocol.md

 ## Project Overview :page_facing_up:

-Ares is a predictive machine project based on Substrate, with the objective of providing safe and credible under chain real data use a decentralized approach for smart contracts, parachain or other projects in the ecosystem of the Polkadot.
+Ares is a predictive machine project based on Substrate, with the trustless and verifiable under chain real data use a decentralized approach for smart contracts, parachain or other projects in the ecosystem of the Polkadot.

-It is a decentralized oracle network that consists of Ares oracle pallet for parachain and validator, aggregator, reputation council pallet for our chain.
+It is a decentralized oracle network that consists of oracle pallet for parachain and validator, aggregator, reputation council pallet for Ares chain.

 ### Overview